firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/denis_yurev_workshop.md

 - AliExpress packs with separate charge ports require BMS swaps before pairing with Rita to avoid uncontrolled overcharge through the discharge leads.[^separate-charge]
 - Community buyers now dispute “13.8 Ah” 10S2P listings and inspect harnesses closely after shorts traced back to unsoldered Y-cable joints inside Wildman bags—treat unbelievable capacity claims as fire risks.[^counterfeit]
 - Secure the Wildman case upright with clamps or cages instead of glue fills so thieves cannot unzip the pack in seconds and technicians can still service the battery.[^bag-security]
+- Repurposing tool batteries like Makita BL1850B modules rarely works—the 5 S packs sit too low for Rita to blend in, so Denis advises selling them and investing in 10–12 S scooter packs with Daly common-port BMS boards instead; bargain 4 Ah lawnmower bricks built for ~180 W peaks can overheat or ignite when pushed toward Rita’s 25 A ceiling.[^tool-packs][^lawn-pack]
+- Cheap “13 Ah” externals often sag early enough that Rita falls back to the OEM battery—test suspect packs alone at low load and expect legitimate Daly-based builds to cost far more than €160 listings.[^cheap-packs]

 ## Pricing & Bundles
 - Complete Rita + bag + battery kits price in the €250–€280 band plus roughly €20 shipping depending on charger inclusion, reflecting low-volume assembly with branded components.[^pricing]